WSMorrison/The_Dangerous_Maze/README.md

 ![String literal displaying improperly.](./assets/images/string-issue.png)

-After deployment, it was found that the game_over_lose() function prevents the color copy for the final opponent that takes you last hitpoint away from displaying.
-Added an additional call for and changed the continue_game() to improve the function timing and show the result of the encounter before showing the user that the game is lost.
+After deployment, it was found that the game_over_lose() function prevents the color copy for the final opponent that takes you last health point away from displaying.
+An additional call for and change to the continue_game() were made to improve the function timing and show the result of the encounter before showing the user that the game is lost.

 ## Unfixed bugs